 Speaking of quantity over quality, let us talk about the difference when it comes to durability.

 If leather is known for something, it is because of its durability.
 Real leather if properly taken care of will last a lifetime.
 It will also develop a beautiful patina which adds to its value.
-This durability is precisely why we at Steel horse leather Co. chose full-grain leather for our Dagny Weekender travel bag.
-During its development, our artisans specifically tested various leather grades to ensure maximum longevity.
-The result is a weekender that not only withstands frequent travel but actually improves in character over time, developing a unique patina that tells the story of your journeys.
+This durability is precisely why we at Steel horse leather Co. chose full-grain leather for ourĀ Dagny WeekenderĀ travel bag.
+During its development, our artisans specifically tested variousĀ leather gradesĀ to ensure maximum longevity.
+The result isĀ a weekenderĀ that not only withstands frequent travel but actually improves in character over time, developing a unique patina that tells the story of your journeys.

 Faux leather, on the other hand, is not so durable.
+Studies confirm that synthetic materials are prone to cracking and puncturing more easily than genuine leather, particularly under regular wear and tear conditions, which underscores the importance of considering longevity when making investment decisions in leather goods (Kellen et al., 2025).
 It is known to easily crack and puncture, especially with infrequent use.
-This becomes particularly problematic for travel bags, where reliability is crucial.
-During our product testing phase, we observed how synthetic materials often failed to maintain their integrity under the stress of regular use, reinforcing our commitment to genuine leather.
+This becomes particularly problematic forĀ travel bags, where reliability is crucial.
+During our product testing phase, we observed how synthetic materials often failed to maintain their integrity under the stress of regular use, reinforcing our commitment toĀ genuine leather.

 Cleaning and Care